 Price data of materials are obtained from the following price indices in Statistics Norway:

 Machinery costs indices calculated by NTNU

 In addition some material, service and machinery prices are obtained exclusively for this statistics by means of questionnaires.

 Some material, service and machinery prices are collected quarterly by means of questionnaires.

 The prices are put through tests, which identify observations with large price changes from the previous quarter.
 Prices are also checked when sorted by item and when items are aggregated into groups.
 Sub-indices and item-indices are checked against time-series that are published earlier and comparisons with other statistics.

 The construction cost index is calculated as a Laspeyre Index with fixed weights.
 The fixed weights are derived from project data collected from tenders and calculations, and accounting data from highway authorities.

-It is breach in time series in the first quarter of 2004, in connection with compilation of new weights.
+There is a break in the time series in the first quarter of 2004, due to the implementation of new weights.

 The outlets might, for the sake of convenience, copy the previous month's prices instead of the correct prices when filling out the questionnaires.
 The most obvious cases of this kind are revealed in a manual check carried out when receiving the questionnaires.
 When a product or service is no longer sold, the outlets are instructed to find a replacement and mark it in the questionnaire.
 If they fail to do so, the difference in price between the old product and the replacement will incorrectly be registered as a price change of the old product.